civicteam/serverless-offline-direct-lambda/README.md

 plugins:
     - serverless-dependency-invoke
 ```
+Please note that the order of plugins is important, and this plugin needs to be loaded after `serverless-offline`.
+If you use `serverless-plugin-typescript`, you need to load it before `serverless-offline`.

 ### Lambda Invocation
-The dependencies that are loaded are exposed via serverless-offline in the same format that [AWS Lambda](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html) uses, and allow you to invoke your dependencies by calling invoke:
+The dependencies that are loaded are exposed via serverless-offline in the same way that [AWS Lambda](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html) expects, and allow you to invoke your dependencies by using the AWS SDK:
 ```
-AWS.Lambda.invoke(invokeParams).promise({
+AWS.Lambda.invoke({
   FunctionName: "your-function-name",
   InvocationType: "Event",
   LogType: "Tail",
   Payload: JSON.stringify({
       your_custom_event_attribute: your_custom_event_value
   }),
-})
+}).promise()
 .then((response: any) => {
     console.log(response);
 })
 ```

+### Know issues
+* If you are using `serverless-plugin-typescript`, you may notice that errors occur when this plugin tries to recompile the ts files.
+This happens because the plugin is looking at your Lambda invocation proxy event that is constructed by this plugin, and attempts to compile any ts files, although there aren't any.

 #### Copyright & license
 This plugin was made for a very specific use case, and is what I'd call a big hack.
-If you reached this corner of the internet in your desperate search for this and you have the same use case, i feel bad for you.
+If you reached this corner of the internet in your desperate search for something like this, I feel bad for you.

 The license is MIT, and you are free to do whatever you want with this.
 If you find any issues, you can feel free to make a ticket in the issues section, fix the issue yourself and make a PR, or even fork this repo.